Pennsylvania special election may see recount; Lamb, Saccone locked in razor-thin fight

 “We are still fighting the fight,” Saccone told his supporters Tuesday night.
 “It’s not over yet.”

-A source familiar with the next steps said Republican attorneys are planning to go to court Wednesday to demand the impounding of all ballots and machines that were used Tuesday night in all counties for all elections, as they plan for a possible recount.
+A source familiar with the next steps said Republican attorneys are planning to go to court Wednesday to demand the impounding of all ballots and machines that were used Tuesday night in all counties, as they plan for a possible recount.

+Republicans plan to make three complains that could form the basis for a recount.

 Republicans plan to probe allegations that touch screen machines in Allegheny County were not properly calibrated and could have possibly registered votes for Lamb when the voter intended to vote for Saccone.